Pitt-JonesLab/Greenchip/README.md

 *Note: Increasing the resolution can have a noticable effect on the time it takes to generate a plot.*

 [Back to Contents](#contents)

+## Energy Grid Mix File

+The EnergyGridMix.csv file contains information about the energy generation percentages for various states and countries.
+This file can be modified in cases where the user desires values for a different year or wants to add an additional coutry/province.
+The columns in the CSV file are ordered in the following way:
+ Country, State/Province, Coal, Nat.
+Gas, Geo, Hydro, Solar, Wind, Nuclear, Bio, Other, Petro, Coal %, Nat.
+Gas %, Geo %, Hydro %, Solar %, Wind %, Nuclear %, Bio %, Other %, Petro %

+Each of the power production options have two values: a value for the equivalent CO2 production per Kilowatt hour (Coal, Geo, ect.) and the percentage of a country's/province's power that comes from that option (Coal %, Geo %, ect.)

+When adding a new country with provinces or adding provinces to an existing country, the row containing the country name is left blank as it cannot be selected inside of the tool.

+The user also has the option to create entirely new CSV files for Energy Grid Mix data, but it must follow the above format for the columns.

 ## Markers File